Zaidosman37/RAG-Based-Chatbot/README.md

 The Whole idea is to create a chatbot that can understand a certain pdf , then start a normal one on one conversations with the user based on user's questions.

-This model was deployed online using streamlit.
+This model is deployed online using streamlit.

 This Program is a mixture of python, streamlit and prompt engineering.